Capital Calls: Total makes good amuse-bouche for governance rejig

 -----------------------------------------------

 NBIM has a 2.4% stake in Total and a range of normal reasons why chair and CEO should be split.
-However, it concedes there’s a dearth of evidence that such a move drives value.
-Fellow French groups Publicis (PUBP.PA), Carrefour (CARR.PA), Pernod Ricard (PERP.PA) and Thales (TCFP.PA) have the same setup.
+However, it concedes there’s a dearth of evidence here that such a move drives value.
+Fellow French groups Publicis, Carrefour, Pernod Ricard and Thales have the same setup.

 There’s a better reason why Total investors should embrace a separate chair.
 The International Energy Agency last week said that gas production needs to fall 55% by 2050 to keep global warming under control.
 Total’s own so-called “rupture” scenario, however, assumes demand rises.
-If Pouyanné is going to have to eat humble pie via a rethink read more , it’s more likely to happen if it’s served by an independent chairman rather than by the CEO himself.
+If Pouyanné is going to have to eat humble pie via a rethink, it’s more likely to happen if it’s served by an independent chairman rather than by the CEO himself.
 (By George Hay)

 Earlier in Capital Calls: